hashbangcode/vlad/vlad/docs/usage/project_structure.md

 - Vlad would need to be excluded from Production creating a need for an alternative to `git push` for deployment.
 - Your .gitignore file would need to be amended to ignore certain files created when using Vlad (see Vlad's .gitignore file for pointers).
-- Vlad is detached from its GitHub repo and so future updates would have to be downloaded & applied manually. @TODO link to "Updating Vlad manually" or similar?
+- Vlad is detached from its GitHub repo and so future updates would have to be downloaded & applied manually.